toddcf/pielcanela2/README.md

 4. Add and position all up and down chevrons.
 5. Fit "Piel Canela Massage Therapy" on one line on most screen sizes.
 6. Make POLICIES a modal.
+7. Make H1s for each section responsive -- the text should get smaller as the screen width shrinks instead of being cut off.

 ### Nav